WZhaoKe/aegpwb/ReadMe.md

 * Support for user supplied CCS, for example, from experiments;

-* Probabilities distributions for electromagnetic quantitities in cavities and received electrical parameters in antenna and transmission lines;
+* Probabilities distributions for electromagnetic quantities in cavities and received electrical parameters in antenna and transmission lines;

 ## Requirements